eduvpn/documentation/API_V3.md

 field is an object, the keys are
 [BCP-47 language codes](https://en.wikipedia.org/wiki/IETF_language_tag).

-The `vpn_proto` field indicates whether the VPN profile uses OpenVPN or WireGuard.
-If you client does not support OpenVPN (or WireGuard) you can filter profiles based on the `vpn_proto` field and either omit them, or mark them as unsupported.
+The `vpn_proto_support` field indicates which VPN protocol(s) are supported.
+If you client does not any of the listed protocols, you can omit them, or mark them as unsupported.
+Currently `openvpn` and `wireguard` values are supported.

 ## Connect